wavespectra/wavespectra/docs/reconstruction.rst

     dspart_param

-Spectra are constructed along all coodinates in the DataArrays
+Spectra are constructed along all dimensions in these DataArrays:

 .. ipython:: python